apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

       <name>fs.s3n.server-side-encryption-algorithm</name>
       <value></value>
       <description>Specify a server-side encryption algorithm for S3.
-      The default is NULL, and the only other currently allowable value is AES256.
+      Unset by default, and the only other currently allowable value is AES256.
       </description>
     </property>